Home Articles FAQ Site Map

 Anyone enforcing judgments needs to keep UPL in mind.
 In some courts, local policies, organizations, or people, consider judgment enforcement to be UPL.
 When this happens, the right actions to take include looking up your state laws, asking to speak to the judge or a supervisor, and hiring a lawyer to get their advice.

-That was the wrong thing to do on so many levels; and did not work any better than telling a police officer "everyone else was driving this fast".
+That was the wrong thing to do on so many levels; and did not work any better than telling a police officer "everyone else was driving as fast as me".

 Only a district attorney, State Attorney General, or a US Attorney General's office, can sue for UPL alone.
-In a civil litigation situation, UPL is nothing more than an "add-on".
+In a civil litigation situation, UPL is nothing more than an "add-on" complaint.

 If you really mess up and cause actual damages, someone could add UPL punitive damages under Civil Code 3294, or Business And Professions Code 17200, if there is a cause of action against you already, for negligence or breach of contract.